I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Challenges of Providing Accommodation

-At the Daily Record there are some stories about hotel guests who seem unable to think: “I compared the size of our one-bedroom apartment to our friends’ three-bedroom apartment and ours was significantly smaller.”
+In the Daily Record, there are some stories about hotel guests who seem unable to think: “I compared the size of our one-bedroom apartment to our friends’ three-bedroom apartment and ours was significantly smaller.”
 No kidding.

 But, some people do have genuine reasons to complain and there are places for them to do just that.

 A woman booked a vacation with Celebrity Cruises.
 It turns out the voyage was devoid of Kardashians, Biebers, and Rihanna’s.
-There was not a single celebrity aboard, not even Tom Cruise; you’d have thought he would have shown up.
+There was not a single celebrity aboard, not even Tom Cruise; you’d have thought, with his name, he would have shown up.
 The vacationer complained Celebrity Cruises was guilty of “false advertising” because of the lack of stars.

 Cruise.co.uk has some astonishing whinging to report: